bavc/homebrew-qctools/README.md

 How to install this stuff?
 --------------------------
-To tap these formulas in homebrew please run `brew tap bavc/qctools` and the run `brew install <formula>` to install from the formulas below.
+Firstly run `brew update`.
+Then to tap these formulas in homebrew please run `brew tap bavc/qctools` and the run `brew install <formula>` to install from the formulas below.

 BAVC-branch of FFmpeg
 ---------------------